pablomateo/CNNinKeras/README.md

 # CNNinKeras
 **Udacity - Artificial Intelligence Nanodegree Program**

-AI - Convolutional Neural Network in Keras using the Cifar-10 dataset
+AI - Convolutional Neural Network in Keras using the Cifar-10 dataset.

 # CNN in Keras